Stay alert: In addition to invalid emails, other types may end your campaigns

 For this reason, email providers make use of recycled spamtraps: they are email addresses that used to belonged to a user, have logged in, interacted with email marekting, exchanged messages, but at some point were abandoned or closed.
 Then they are reactivated by the providers and monitored to know who continues to make submissions to these addresses.

-By making submissions to these addresses, providers can initiate mass mailing processes for junk mail (spam folder) or even block their future email marketing campaigns.
+By making submissions to these addresses, providers can initiate mass mailing processes for junk mail (spam folder) or even destroy your email reputation block your future email marketing campaigns.

 To prevent these addresses from being part of your email bases, delete addresses that have not been engaged for more than 3-6 months